OPS-E2E-PPE/azure-docs-cli-python/docs-ref-conceptual/install-azure-cli-apt.md

 # Install Azure CLI with apt

-If you are running a distribution that comes with `apt`, such as Ubuntu or Debian, there's a 64-bit package available for the Azure CLI.
+If you are running a distribution this comes with `apt`, such as Ubuntu or Debian, there's a 64-bit package available for the Azure CLI.
 This package has been tested with:

 * Ubuntu trusty, xenial, artful, and bionic